sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

-sipsorcery route --from testpattern --to whip:https://b.siobud.com/api/whip --audio-codec opus --token key  # publish to Broadcast Box (needs H264+opus) sipsorcery route --from testpattern --to web                   # watch in a browser: self-hosts a WHEP server + player on http://localhost:8080 sipsorcery route --from sip:music@iptel.org --to web:9000 --scope --audio-codec opus  # bridge a SIP call to a browser page with an audio-scope video
+sipsorcery route --from testpattern --to whip:https://b.siobud.com/api/whip --audio-codec opus --token key  # publish to Broadcast Box (needs H264+opus) sipsorcery route --from testpattern --to web                   # watch in a browser: self-hosts a WHEP server + player on http://localhost:8080 sipsorcery route --from sip:music@iptel.org --to web:9000 --scope --audio-codec opus  # bridge a SIP call to a browser page with an audio-scope video sipsorcery route --from testpattern --to livekit:demo-room --audio-codec opus  # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env)

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and